AdaCore/training_material/courses/ada_essentials/273_subprogram_contracts/03-special_attributes.rst

 * We have a procedure that replaces digits in a string with "*"

-  * Replace the character at the current index with "*"
+  * If character at current index is a digit, replace with "*"
   * Increment the current index

   .. code:: Ada